 DOF-5 Microscope Nanopositioning Stage

 The low-cost alternative to Piezo stages.
-Starting at $3,675 with volume discounts of up to 60%.
+Starting at $3,900; volume discounts available.

 Objective Focusing Stage – DOF-5